Clear vs Black Lash Adhesive: Which Should You Use?

 Stock both.
 Use black as your daily standard for dark extension sets.
 Have clear ready for colored work, bottom lashes, sensitive clients, and ultra-natural requests.
 The investment in two adhesive types is minimal compared to the versatility it gives you and the client satisfaction it enables.

-The best artists I've trained treat adhesive selection as part of their consultation process—asking about the client's desired look, lifestyle, and any sensitivity history, then choosing the adhesive that serves that specific client best.
-That's professional service at its finest.
+The best artists I have trained treat adhesive selection as part of their consultation process.
+They ask about the client's desired look, lifestyle, and any sensitivity history, then choose the adhesive that serves that specific client best.
+That is professional service at its finest.

 Leave a comment